ai/audio-recorder-polyfill/README.md

 npm install --save audio-recorder-polyfill
 ```

-We recommend to create separated webpack bundle with polyfill.
-In this case
+We recommend creating separated webpack bundle with polyfill.
+In this case,
 polyfill will be downloaded only by Edge and Safari.
 Good browsers will
 save bytes.